STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 Balsamiq - Used to create wireframes.

-Bootstrap version - The Framework for the website.
-Code used for .
-Additional CSS styling was also implemented in style.css.
+Bootstrap version 4.2.1 - The Framework for the website.
+Code used for additional CSS styling was also implemented in style.css.

+[Gitpod] (https://gitpod.io/) - Open source developer platform, an IDE running in the Cloud.

 [Git](https://git-scm.com/) - Version control tool for tracking changes in code.